16 Bad Habits Intelligent Men Tend to Have in Common

 Envato Elements

-Ask them to explain quantum physics?
-No problem.
-Ask them to change a tyre or cook a basic meal?
-You might be in for a comedy of errors.
-Their brains are so often in the clouds that they can be hilariously inept at down-to-earth tasks.
-It’s a reminder that intelligence comes in many forms.
+You could ask them to explain the complexities of quantum physics, and they’d be fine, but ask them to change a tyre or cook a basic meal, and it’s a total comedy of errors.
+Their brains are so often stuck in the clouds of abstract theory that they can be hilariously inept at everyday life admin.
+It’s a constant reminder that being book start and street smart are two very different things.

 8. They can be terrible at accepting compliments.